danyuchn/GMAT-prompt/Verbal-related/03_quick_rc_msr_tricks.md

 5. If pre-writing is chosen, please detail the reasoning process step-by-step.
 Each step must provide a clear clue that leads to the next step and must follow a linear, unidirectional thought process.
 Also, provide a detailed explanation for the judgment on each option.

+**Note:** "N minutes" is variable depending on the number of questions you give.
+2 minutes per question is personally suggested.

 ## Function
-Provide a quick solving shortcut for RC and MSR problems by using a linear reasoning process to sort out key points from the passage and their relationship to the questions, along with detailed option analysis.
+Provide a quick solving shortcut for MSR problems by using a linear reasoning process to sort out key points from the passage and their relationship to the questions, along with detailed option analysis.

 ## Suitable For
 - Test takers with low reading and problem-solving efficiency in RC or MSR.